HERA-Team/librarian/container/sqlite/README.md

 as the core librarian database.
 Production setups may want to use the postgres container.

+You will need to run the `pre_docker_setup.sh` script to put things in the right place before running:

+- `docker compose build`
+- `docker compose up`

 A few things to keep in mind when deploying the librarian:

 - This is inherently not secure by default; you will need to change the administrator